v-srinivasan/v-srinivasan.github.io/README.md

-Vedanta for Everyone
+# Velayudham Srinivasan

-# Vedanta
+# Vedanta for Everyone

 ## About
 Velayudham Srinivasan is an accomplished...